orbeon/orbeon-forms-doc/Form-Runner-~-Portal-~-Liferay-Proxy-Portlet-Guide.md

 ### Deploy the proxy portlet

 1. Deploy `proxy-portlet.war` (formerly `orbeon-PE-proxy-portlet.war`) into Liferay
-2. Add an instance of The Orbeon Forms → Form Runner portlet to a page:
+2. Add an instance of the Orbeon Forms → Form Runner portlet to a page:

 ![][4]